aaronpowell/aaronpowell.github.io/src/documents/posts/2012-06-27-hungarian-jquery.md

---- cson
+---
   title: "Stop using Hungarian jQuery!"
   metaTitle: "Stop using Hungarian jQuery!"
   description: "The code smell that's creeping into JavaScript development"
   revised: "2012-06-27"
   date: "2012-06-27"
-tags: ["jquery","rant","javascript"]
+  tags:
+    - "jquery"
+    - "rant"
+    - "javascript"
   migrated: "true"
-urls: ["/javascript/hungarian-jquery"]
+  urls:
+    - "/javascript/hungarian-jquery"
-summary: """
+  summary: ""

-"""
 ---
 I've been in software development for long enough that I remember a time when [Hungarian Notation](http://en.wikipedia.org/wiki/Hungarian_notation) was all the rage to write `strFirstName`, `iAge` and `objPerson`, I also remember it dying and dying for a good reason.